nxsre/kone/README.md

 ## Web Status

-The default web status port is 9200 , just visit http://your_kone_ip:9200/ to check the kone status.
+The default web status port is 6789 , just visit http://your_kone_ip:6789/ to check the kone status.

+## Troubles

+[ ] if the network seems down after restart kone, you can try flush your local dns cache. eg `sudo dscacheutil -flushcache;sudo killall -HUP mDNSResponder;`

 ## License